christian-gama/microblogs/README.md

 `moderation`: Builds and runs the CommentModerator service.

 `query`: Builds and runs the Query service.

+`client`: Builds and runs the Web Client service in React.

 To build and run a specific service, use the `make` command followed by the target name.
 For example, to run the Posts service: